 The average sale price in Ontario in June was $857,754, a 26.1% year-over-year increase.

 In a number of markets, home prices increased by considerably more than that.
 In Hamilton-Burlington, the benchmark price was up by 30%.
 In Peterborough, the average sale price rose by 32.6%.
 In Barrie, the average price rose an eye-watering 36.6%.
-(If you live in the Greater Toronto Area, you can find out what your home is currently worth in about two minutes.)

 The reason behind the surging prices is low supply.
 Active listings in the province were 27.7% lower than in June 2020, and 42.5% below the five-year average.